fynv/ThrustRTC/docs/README.md

 The C++ type specified here should be one of the basic types with a corresponding Device Viewable class in Python.

-Although this type of initialization if most widely used in test code, it should be noted that this is inefficient comparing to using the Numpy interface.
-The Numpy interface is the only recommended way of host to device transfer when there is a large amount of data.

 * Create with Specified Type and Size

 ```python